The winged disc

 Once upon a time we worshipped beneath this symbol of enlightenment:

 The red mandala is emblematic of the root chakra.
 The horns above it are those of Khnum, the god of creation.
-On either side, the turquoise wings are those of Thoth, the divine herald who governs the throat chakra.
-The snakes are blue, hinting at the third eye energy centre.
-Combined, these colours form the rhombicuboctahedron.
+On either side, the unifying turquoise wings are those of Thoth, the divine herald who governs the throat chakra.
+The twin snakes are blue, hinting at the third eye energy centre.
+Combined, these colours infer the rhombicuboctahedron.

-How else do we describe an octagram?
+How else can we describe this paradox?
 Well, we can bend light.
 Optically, this is known as birefringence, where a single red dot can be seen as two when viewed through a calcite crystal.
 No surprises then, that the pineal gland is made up of calcite micro-crystals in a nod to consciousness itself.
 Self-awareness then, requires a mirror.

 This figure-eight pattern is also seen in quantum entanglement where aspects of one particle of an entangled pair depend on aspects of the other, no matter how far apart they are.
 Artistically, this is the Yin Yang otherwise known as the human soul: